tlhutch/test-playbooks/docs/knowledge_base/how_to_test_authentication_by_google.md

 * First we want to go to the Google Developer's Console and create a project.
 The GDC is located [here](https://console.developers.google.com/).
 * Now you want to enable the Google+ API.
 Do this by selecting "Google+ API" under the "Library" section.
 Click "Enable."
 * Now go to the "Credentials" screen and under "Create credentials," select "OAuth client ID."
 Now select "Web application."
-* Before you hit "Create," fill put the address of your Tower instance in for "Authorized redirect URIs" with `/sso/complete/google-oauth2/` at the end.
+* Before you hit "Create," put the address of your Tower instance in for "Authorized redirect URIs" with `/sso/complete/google-oauth2/` at the end.
 So for instance, something like `https://ec2-something.compute-1.amazonaws.com/sso/complete/google-oauth2/`.
 * On the "OAuth Consent Screen," we need to fill in the following fields:
   * For "Product name shown to users," you can put whatever you want.
 I had `Testing - Ansible Tower` just as an example.
   * For "Product logo URL," put your Tower host address.
 So for me, I had: `https://ec2-something.compute-1.amazonaws.com`.